Thea Lee: Education

 Lee completed her undergraduate degree in economics at Smith College in Northampton, Massachusetts where she graduated cum laude in 1980.
 She also holds a master's degree in economics from the University of Michigan.

 Career

 Prior to being appointed to the Department of Labor, Lee began her career at the Economic Policy Institute as an international trade economist in the 1990s.
 She then worked as the chief international economist for the AFL-CIO from 1997 to 2017.

 In 2017, Lee returned to the Economic Policy Institute as its president.

 President Joe Biden appointed Lee as the Deputy Undersecretary for International Affairs at the Department of Labor on May 10, 2021.

-At the Department of Labor, Lee has focused on global labor protections, tackling issues from unsafe working conditions to child labor.
-A particular focus has been enforcing labor rights cases under the U.S.-Mexico-Canada Agreement and implementing the Uyghur Forced Labor Prevention Act.
+At the Department of Labor, Lee focused on global labor protections, tackling issues from unsafe working conditions to child labor.
+A particular focus was enforcing labor rights cases under the United States-Mexico-Canada Agreement and implementing the Uyghur Forced Labor Prevention Act.